ptzpanzer/CESI/readme.txt

+This is the code appendix to PAKDD 2025 Paper:
+Li, Chaofan, Till Riedel, and Michael Beigl.
+"CESI: Sparse Input Spatial Interpolation for Heterogeneous and Noisy Hybrid Wireless Sensor Networks."
+Joint European Conference on Machine Learning and Knowledge Discovery in Databases.
+Cham: Springer Nature Switzerland, 2025.

 1. First, download dataset and transform them to the 'Standard Format' with the codes in './Data_Preprocessing/', further instructions see readme.txt in the folders.
 	- As a result of this step, each dataset will become a set of narrow format .csv files stored in a Folder named 'Dataset_name/Dataset_Separation/'